tse77/cntr-multitool/README.md

 # cntr-multitool
-Container for testing and debugging purposes with included network tools, rest api etc.
+Container for testing and debugging purposes with network tools, rest api etc.